otrv4/otrv4/otrv4.md

 supports and is willing to use.

-Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive, deniable, authenticated key exchange DAKE.
+Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive DAKE.

 ### Requesting conversation with older OTR version

-Bob might respond to Alice's request or notify of willingness to start a conversation using OTRv3.
+Bob might respond to Alice's request or notification of willingness to start a conversation using OTRv3.
 If this is the case and Alice supports the version 3, the protocol falls back to OTRv3 [3].

 ## User Profile

 OTRv4 introduces mandatory user profile publication.
 The user profile contains the Cramer-Shoup long term public key, signed supported version information, and a signed profile expiration date.
 Both parties will include the user profile in the beginning of the DAKE.
 The frequency of the user profile publication is determined by its expiration and renewal policy.

 ### Creating a User Profile

 To create a user profile, both Alice and Bob generate:

 1. The Cramer-Shoup key-pair: PK, SK
-2. Supported version information string in the same format as OTRv3 Query Messages
+2. Supported version information string in the same format as OTRv3 Query Messages [3]
 3. Profile Expiration
 4. (optional) Transition signatures are signatures of the DSA fingerprints related to the keys used for version 3.
 This is only used if the user supports version 3 and 4.

-One of the Cramer-Shoup secret key values (z) is used to create signatures of the entire profile.
+One of the Cramer-Shoup secret key values (z) and its generator (g3) is used to create signatures of the entire profile.
 This is created using the Ed448 signature algorithm as documented in [4].

 The user profile components are as follows: